Aurelie-Kamgang/dockerization-demo/best-practices-dockerfile/README.md

 **![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXddbKH6qg3y2AR29ln6RC2vPUe2bxfbTcIqDhWPmcHCZSA6tH07JHq07DeVJcFImVXF1_NozFA8lLxLQs76g1cTGBRQ9fa0H9-wy2TMBuhAwYlOrjDd0sO0y8PVCwxTazMrKIcidbbceY5fy0zi2NbxYdAw?key=mLqAl_ccMoG4hHcRzSYKpw)**

-Choosing a Lightweight Base Image:
+1.  **Choosing a Lightweight Base Image**:

-The Dockerfile uses amazoncorretto:17-alpine, a lightweight image based on Alpine Linux, thereby reducing the overall size of the Docker image.
+    -   The Dockerfile uses `amazoncorretto:17-alpine`, a lightweight image based on Alpine Linux, thereby reducing the overall size of the Docker image.
-Reducing the Number of Layers:
+2.  **Reducing the Number of Layers**:

-Commands are combined as much as possible to reduce the number of layers in the final image, optimizing the build process.
+    -   Commands are combined as much as possible to reduce the number of layers in the final image, optimizing the build process.
-Using .dockerignore:
+3.  **Using `.dockerignore`**:

-The .dockerignore file is used to exclude unnecessary files from the build context, improving the build performance.
+    -   The `.dockerignore` file is used to exclude unnecessary files from the build context, improving the build performance.
-Proper Secret Management:
+4.  **Proper Secret Management**:

-Secrets and sensitive configurations are not included directly in the Dockerfile.
-Instead, they are managed through environment variables and external files like .env.
+    -   Secrets and sensitive configurations are not included directly in the Dockerfile.
+Instead, they are managed through environment variables and external files like `.env`.
-Cleaning Up Build Artifacts:
+5.  **Cleaning Up Build Artifacts**:

-The Dockerfile and .dockerignore are configured to avoid including temporary or unnecessary build artifacts in the final image, keeping it as lightweight as possible.
+    -   The Dockerfile and `.dockerignore` are configured to avoid including temporary or unnecessary build artifacts in the final image, keeping it as lightweight as possible.
-Configuring Volumes Wisely:
+6.  **Configuring Volumes Wisely**:

-Volumes are explicitly defined to ensure that persistent data is properly managed, separating application logic from data storage.
+    -   Volumes are explicitly defined to ensure that persistent data is properly managed, separating application logic from data storage.
-Using Environment Variables:
+7.  **Using Environment Variables**:

-The application is configured via environment variables, defined in a .env file, making the application flexible and secure.
+    -   The application is configured via environment variables, defined in a `.env` file, making the application flexible and secure.
-Optimizing Dependencies:
+8.  **Optimizing Dependencies**:

-Only the dependencies necessary for the production environment are installed, keeping the image lightweight and efficient.
+    -   Only the dependencies necessary for the production environment are installed, keeping the image lightweight and efficient.
-Avoiding Complex Multi-Step Scripts:
+9.  **Avoiding Complex Multi-Step Scripts**:

-The Dockerfile avoids overly complex scripts, making it easier to maintain and understand.
+    -   The Dockerfile avoids overly complex scripts, making it easier to maintain and understand.
-Documenting and Commenting:
+10.  **Documenting and Commenting**:

-The Dockerfile includes comments to explain key steps and decisions, making it more accessible to other developers.
+    -   The Dockerfile includes comments to explain key steps and decisions, making it more accessible to other developers.

-Docker Build Checks
+## Docker Build Checks

 Docker has introduced a feature called "Build Checks," which enforces higher standards during the image creation process.
 It automatically detects issues such as unoptimized images or security vulnerabilities, ensuring high-quality and secure Docker images from the start.

-Steps to Test Build Checks
+#### Steps to Test Build Checks

-Configuring the Dockerfile for Build Checks
+1.  **Configuring the Dockerfile for Build Checks**

     Ensure that your Dockerfile uses advanced syntax with the verification options enabled.
 For example:
 ```
 # Utilisation de la syntaxe avancée pour les Build Checks
 # syntax=docker/dockerfile:1